-Forlorn and all but forgotten, few know that it played a proud role during the World War II home front.
+Forlorn and all but forgotten, it played a proud role during the World War II home front.

-A sprawling, single-story structure with a small tower sits at 1330 Cutting Boulevard in Richmond, Calif.
-Forlorn and all but forgotten, few know that it played a proud role during the World War II home front and in the subsequent history of the region.
-It was a humble, working-class hospital that opened August 10, 1942, and served thousands of patients until it closed in September 1995, when the new Kaiser Permanente Richmond Medical Center opened several blocks away.
+A sprawling, single-story structure with a small tower sits at 1330 Cutting Boulevard in Richmond, California.
+Forlorn and all but forgotten, it played a proud role during the World War II home front and in the region's subsequent history.
+It was a humble, working-class hospital that opened on August 10, 1942.
+It served thousands of patients until it closed in September 1995, when the new Kaiser Permanente Richmond Medical Center opened several blocks away.

-When the United States was drawn into World War II in December 1941, Henry J. Kaiser was already running two shipyards in Richmond building cargo ships for Great Britain.
-Not only would the existing workforce composed primarily of healthy white men soon go off to war, the tidal wave of replacement workers were new to the shipbuilding trade, were performing under high-pressure conditions, and were often in poor health to begin with.
+When the United States was drawn into World War II in December 1941, Henry J. Kaiser was already running 2 shipyards in Richmond, building cargo ships for Great Britain.
+The existing workforce, composed primarily of healthy white men, soon went off to war.
+The tidal wave of replacement workers, new to the shipbuilding trade, performed under high-pressure conditions and were often in poor health from the start.
 Some 90,000 workers and their families migrated to the Richmond shipyards during the war, swamping all existing medical facilities.
 Enter the Field Hospital.

 There were 6 first aid stations in Kaiser's Richmond shipyards for immediate care, and the newly refurbished, 70-bed flagship Permanente Hospital in Oakland was the health plan's biggest facility.
 But in between, just blocks away from the yards, was the Permanente Richmond Field Hospital.

-At first it only had 10 beds, but the demand for services was so high that before the year’s end a 75-bed expansion was underway.
-Sidney Garfield, MD, who was in charge of the medical program, later reflected on the nearly constant expansion during the war: "Most of our mistakes ... came from underestimation.”
+At first, it only had 10 beds, but the demand for services was so high that before the year's end, a 75-bed expansion was underway.
+Sidney R. Garfield, MD, who was in charge of the medical program, later reflected on the nearly constant expansion during the war: "Most of our mistakes ... came from underestimation."

-"They would be 20 deep in the hallways every day," remembers Mrs. Bernice Brooks, who went to work at Richmond in January 1943.
+"They would be 20 deep in the hallways every day," remembers Bernice Brooks, who went to work at the Field Hospital in January 1943.

-Mrs. Brooks was one of seven 25-year veteran Kaiser Permanente workers interviewed in a 1967 article celebrating the 25th anniversary of the hospital.
+Brooks was 1 of 7 25-year veteran Kaiser Permanente workers interviewed in a 1967 article celebrating the hospital's 25th anniversary.

-"We had five station wagons and three ambulances," explains Ruth Schornick, a senior medical receptionist who spent 20 years in Emergency, starting in June, 1943.
+"We had 5 station wagons and 3 ambulances," explained Ruth Schornick, a senior medical receptionist who spent 20 years in Emergency, starting in June 1943.
 "Invariably, we couldn't find a driver.
 I had a chauffeur's license, so I would have to go down to the shipyards to pick up the injured.
 And we also had to use the station wagons to bring the nurses and other employees to work and to take them home."

 The addition begun in the spring of 1943 allowed for families of the shipyard workers to be taken care of in the Field Hospital by their own physicians [on a fee-for-service basis, since they were not yet included in the Permanente Health Plan].
 This provided a great service to the city, as its population was quickly outgrowing existing medical facilities.
 Up to this point, the hospital had been serving workers' families only in cases of emergencies.
 The new facilities included "complete gynecology, obstetric, surgery, medical, orthopedic and all allied clinics," which operated on a twenty-four-hour basis.
 Additionally, as an experimental program, families living in the Harbor Gate and other residential developments were invited to visit the hospital for emergency treatment and office appointments on a fee-per-service basis.

-Recall that in 1942 many institutions, including all branches of the military, the United Service Organizations, and hospitals, were segregated.
+Many institutions, including all branches of the military, the United Service Organizations, and hospitals, were segregated.
 Not the Permanente facilities.
-“Illness knows no color line here,” wrote a reporter from the San Francisco Bulletin in 1943 about the racial diversity of patients in line for treatment and in neighboring hospital beds: “Red-helmeted men, women welders, Negroes, lined up for a checkup by the busy young doctors."
+"Illness knows no color line here," wrote a reporter from the San Francisco Bulletin in 1943 about the racial diversity of patients in line for treatment.
+"Red-helmeted men, women welders, Negroes, lined up for a checkup by the busy young doctors."

 An article titled "Berkeleyan Victim as Zoot-Suit Riots Spread" in the June 10, 1943, edition of the Berkeley Daily Gazette noted some of the racial tensions at the time, and the role of this stalwart care facility: